spirali/orco/docs/userguide/advanced.md

 def my_builder(x):

     # Create a blob from a file
-    attach_file("myfile.txt", x + 2)
+    orco.attach_file("myfile.txt", x + 2)

     # Create a blob from directory packed as a tar
-    attach_text("path/to/a/directory")
+    orco.attach_directory("path/to/a/directory")
 ```

 ### Blob names

 The user may used any non-empty string that does not start with "!".
 Default
 value, error messages and some other data attached to a job is stored also as a
 blob.
-They only use a reserved names.
+They use a special names and never clashes with the user names.

-* None (the only non-string name allowed) is name of default value.
+* None (the only non-string name allowed) is the name of the default value.
 * "!message" is error message when jobs fails
 * "!output" is the standard output (see [Capturing output](#capturing-output))